 This took a little trial and error, but in the end, they turned out really nice.
 I tried lemons, limes, oranges, and clementines.
 The orange and clementines worked out the best, so I made several clementines to dress up an old berry garland in the kitchen.

 This post contains some affiliate links (that means if you make a purchase after clicking a link, there’s no additional cost to you, but I will earn a very small commission. ) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.

-For this project you will need a garnish tool to carve sections of peel from the fruit.
+For this project, you will need a garnishing tool to carve sections of peel from the fruit.
 You can easily pick one up at any major grocery or retailer for less than $10.

 Simply peel away the rind, starting at the top, and move to the bottom.
 You can also make a spiral shape.